 - Child Support Worksheet (CSWS): A document that uses mathematical calculations required by Georgia State Law to calculate the amount of child support to be paid.

 - Child Support Addendum (CSA): A document that describes in detail all the required aspects of child support in Georgia (the amount, duration of payments, when paid, how paid, etc.)

 - Parenting Plan: A documents that comprehensively outlines all aspects of child custody and visitation – including, but not limited to: a visitation schedule, holidays, legal and physical custody, etc.

-In an East Cobb County Georgia uncontested divorce, the husband and wife must reach a complete agreement on how their property will be divided, on how their debts will be divided, and on what the terms for child custody and child support will be before the documents are filed with the court.
+In a East Cobb Georgia uncontested divorce, the husband and wife must reach a complete agreement on how their property will be divided, on how their debts will be divided, and on what the terms for child custody and child support will be before the documents are filed with the court.

 Also, the husband and wife must be in agreement regarding how much (if any) alimony will be paid and for how long.
 If the husband and wife are not in complete agreement on all the required legal terms of a divorce, then they do not have an uncontested divorce case.
 To resolve this situation, the parties can continue negotiation, attend mediation, and work toward reaching a complete divorce agreement.
 If all else fails, one of the parties has the option of filing of a contested divorce case

 When the parties are in total agreement regarding the terms of the divorce, the settlement agreement and related documents will need to be drafted in a legal format that the court will approve.
 The drafting of the documents required for an uncontested divorce can be quite difficult for an non-lawyer.
 Even an inexperienced lawyers will frequently make minor (if not serious) mistakes in drafting uncontested divorce documents.
 This is especially true when minor children are involved.
 If your divorce case is important to you – hire an experienced professional divorce attorney.